February 15, 2021 | Warrenville, IL

 Not long ago, Little Friends moved to a new facility and can now provide more programming to the growing needs of those they serve.
 As school closures caused by the pandemic started to lift, Little Friends began preparing for students to safely return to full-time, in-person learning.

 Health and Safety Concerns

-Before coming back to in-person learning, staff and students’ health and safety were top priorities.
+Before coming back to in-person learning, staff and students’ health and safety, especially in the classroom, were top priorities.
 Plexiglass partitions were installed, social distancing and mask protocols were adopted, and a nightly cleaning schedule was implemented.
 In addition to these mitigation measures, Little Friends sought a way to give parents peace of mind that shared iPad devices would also be routinely sanitized.

 Variety of Devices Needs

 The organization prides itself on providing programs for people of all ages, from toddlers to seniors–so it’s no surprise that device needs vary.
 Staff use mobile devices for record keeping, while teachers have laptops. iPads are available in Pre-K to 3rd-grade classrooms, and 4th graders and up are assigned Chromebooks.
 Various technology needs resulted in the need for a flexible solution to store, charge and lock many device types.

 With smaller class sizes, social distancing in the classroom is easy.
 Because class sizes are small with a max of 8 students per classroom, selecting compact charging and disinfection solutions was key.
 Products that are easily accessible and fit well in the daily routine for both staff and students were an essential requirement.